ScionResearch/modbus-rtu-gateway-12ch/README.md

 ## Trigger Inputs

 - Trigger inputs are **active LOW** (pulled high internally with INPUT_PULLUP)
+- Edge-detected (not level-based) - triggers on falling edge
 - When a flow counter pulls its trigger line LOW, the gateway:
-  1. Detects the trigger
+  1. Detects the falling edge
-  2. Queues a Modbus RTU read request for that slave ID
+  2. Queues a Modbus RTU read request for registers 0-22 (snapshot data)
-  3. Reads all 23 registers
-  4. Updates the internal data cache
+  3. Updates the internal snapshot data cache
-  5. Logs to SD card if enabled
+  4. Logs snapshot data to SD card if enabled
-  6. Makes data available via Modbus TCP
+  5. Makes data available via Modbus TCP
+  6. Increments trigger count for the port

 ## Hardware Connections